Asymptotic error in the eigenfunction expansion for the Green's function of a Sturm-Liouville problem: Green's function formed by classical orthogonal polynomials

 Putting everything together, we can determine the asymptotic error in approximating the Green's function associated with the Hermite polynomials by truncating the bilinear expansion. \begin{proof}[Proof of Theorem~\ref{thm:hermite}] We start by proving the claimed convergence on the diagonal.
 For $N\in\N_0$, let $S_N\colon \R\to\R$ be defined by

 We have, for all $x\in\R$,

 due to~(\ref{eq:H_diff}) and since the series converges uniformly on finite intervals by the estimates given in the proof of Lemma~\ref{lem:H_unifbound2}.
-From Lemma~\ref{lem:H_unifbound1}, Lemma~\ref{lem:H_unifbound2} and the Arzel\`{a}--Ascoli theorem, it follows that the functions $S_N$ converge locally uniformly on $\R$ as $N\to\infty$.
-Thus, the pointwise limit function is continuous on $\R$ and we can identify it by considering its moments.
+Given Lemma~\ref{lem:H_unifbound1}, Lemma~\ref{lem:H_unifbound2} and the Arzel\`{a}--Ascoli theorem, it remains to establish the convergence of moments to conclude that the functions $S_N$ converge pointwise on $\R$ as $N\to\infty$ to the claimed limit function.
 The symmetry of the Hermite polynomials, implied by the analogue~\cite[5.5.3]{szego} of the Rodrigues formula, shows that, for all $k\in\N_0$ and for all $N\in\N_0$,

 which is consistent with the claimed limit function being even.
 Moreover, for the even weighted moments and in terms of the limit moments considered in Proposition~\ref{propn:moments}, we have

 where we can interchange summation and integration because all terms are non-negative.
 Since, for $l\in\N_0$ fixed, the function